actionml/harness-cli/README.md

 These should allow full control of the CLI but the Auth-Server commands involving creating permissions, users, etc are not tested except in the embedded CLI.

 ```
-# harness cli environment file (sourced by scripts)
+# harness-cli environment file (sourced by scripts)

-# Harness CLI config, should work as-is unless you are using SSL or connecting to a remote Harness Server
+# harness-cli config, should work as-is unless you are using SSL or connecting to a remote Harness Server
 export HARNESS_SERVER_ADDRESS=${HARNESS_SERVER_ADDRESS:-localhost}
 export HARNESS_SERVER_PORT=${HARNESS_SERVER_PORT:-9090}